drfleming0227/Redfish-Tools/README.md

 ## About

-The Redfish-Tools public repository contains the DMTF Scalable Platforms Management Forum (SPMF) tools.
+The `Redfish-Tools` public GitHub repository contains the DMTF Scalable Platforms Management Forum (SPMF) tools.

 For Redfish developer information, see DMTF at [https://redfish.dmtf.org/](https://redfish.dmtf.org/ "https://redfish.dmtf.org/").

 ## Installation

-See the `README.md` file for each tool for installation instructions.
+For installation instructions, see the `README.md` file for each tool.

 ## Tools